 Tip 10: Dry Clothes Properly

 One of the most important things you can do to extend the life of your clothes is to dry them properly.
-Overdrying them can cause shrinkage, fading, and fabric damage.
+Certain clothes last longer when dried in the sun, while others may not.
+This is important to bear in mind when you do laundry.